For Students with Learning Disabilities

 ASSESSMENT TOOL GUIDELINES FOR LEARNING DISABILITIES:

 Selection of test instruments should be individually tailored to answer the referral issues of the student.
-Instruments should, to the extent possible, be normed on an age, educational, and culturally appropriate sample.
+Instruments should be to the extent possible, be normed on an age, educational, and culturally appropriate sample.
 The domains of intelligence, academic achievement and cognitive processing should all be assessed when a diagnosis is to be made.
 The following instruments are examples of tests that would be considered appropriate for use in the diagnosis of a learning disability in adults:

 Wechsler Adult Intelligence Scale-Revised (WAIS-R)